ubco-W2022T1-cosc301/project-group10/README.md

 Supplementary data for the distance between NHL cities has been provided by deep13.xyz.
 The data set, very simply, is a 32-by-32 table containing the distances between each NHL city and each of the others, in kilometers.
 The distance is "as the crow flies," based on the geographic coordinates of each NHL arena.
 The source itself states that the coordinates are "according to the internet, which is never wrong," which raises some slight concerns about the authenticity of the data; however, randomly chosen pairs of cities have accurate distances according to a Google Maps check.

+Supplementary data for the average NHL attendance has been provided by statista.com with the original data coming from ESPN.com in July of 2022.
+The data shows average attendance of every NHL team for the 2021-2022 season.

 ## Team Members